The old Server Manager¶

 A bridge has the function to connect different network segments, for example by allowing virtual machines, or client connected using a VPN, to access to the local network (green).

 When it is not possible to physically separate two different networks, you can use a tagged VLAN.
 The traffic of the two networks can be transmitted on the same cable, but it will be handled as if it were sent and received on separate network cards.
 The use of VLAN, requires properly configured switches.

 The PPPoE logical interface must be assigned the red role, thus requires the gateway functionality.
-See Firewall and gateway for details.
+See Firewall for details.

 A remote system can connect to a network service, which is a software running on NethServer itself.

 Each service has a list of “open” ports on which it answers to connections.
 Connections can be accepted from selected zones.
-Finer grained control of access to network services can be configured from the Firewall rules page.
+More fine-grained control of access to network services can be configured from the Firewall rules page.